yOUcash Trading Up 0% Over Last 7 Days (YOUC)

-yOUcash (YOUC) traded down 0% against the dollar during the 24-hour period ending at 20:00 PM ET on July 4th.
-One yOUcash token can currently be bought for about $0.50 or 0.00001624 BTC on popular cryptocurrency exchanges. yOUcash has a total market cap of $121.42 million and $370,922.17 worth of yOUcash was traded on exchanges in the last 24 hours.
-During the last week, yOUcash has traded up 0% against the dollar.
+yOUcash (YOUC) traded up 0% against the dollar during the one day period ending at 8:00 AM E.T. on July 7th.
+One yOUcash token can currently be bought for approximately $0.50 or 0.00001651 BTC on exchanges. yOUcash has a market cap of $121.43 million and approximately $370,922.17 worth of yOUcash was traded on exchanges in the last 24 hours.
+In the last seven days, yOUcash has traded up 0% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.